kedarvdm/Python4DataAnalysis/Final_Project-NYC_Yellow_Cab_Data_Analysis/README.md

 ### Analysis 3- Avarage Tip Percentage
 * This analysis tells us the avarage tip percentage per borough and also displays min and max payment.
+* Calculate the tip percentage by using total_amount and tip_amount.
+* Group the data by Dropoff area and calculate average tip amount.

 **Dropoff Area**|**Average Tip**|**Max Tip**|**Min Tip**
 :-----:|:-----:|:-----:|:-----: